Lillie Langtry: Life in London

-Her looks offered a good opportunity for painters: '[m]y sketches of Lillie during her first London season', wrote Miles twenty years later, 'earned far more than I've ever made on the largest commissions for my most expensive paintings.'
-Winning Lillie even wider recognition were her photographic likenesses, a relatively new art.
-The 'Professional Beauties', all members of high society, were photographed in every conceivable attitude.
-The craze for collecting these pictures – a craze foreshadowing the popularity of first film stars and then pop stars – was not confined to the middle classes.
-Also many an aristocratic drawing room boasted a leather-bound, brass-locked album featuring the faces of the "Professional Beauties" of the season.
+Her looks offered an opportunity for painters: '[m]y sketches of Lillie during her first London season', wrote Miles twenty years later, 'earned far more than I've ever made on the largest commissions for my most expensive paintings.'
+Lillie gained recognition for her photographic likenesses, a relatively new art.
+The 'Professional Beauties', all members of high society, were photographed in many different poses.
+The popularity of collecting these pictures – foreshadowing the popularity of first film stars and later pop stars – was not confined to the middle classes.
+Also many an aristocratic drawing room had a leather-bound, brass-locked album featuring the faces of the "Professional Beauties" of the season.

-Asquith heard from her sister, Chartie Ribblesdale, about a ball at which "several fashionable ladies had stood upon their chairs to see Mrs. Langtry come into the room.
+Asquith heard from her sister, Chartie Ribblesdale, about a ball at which ‘several fashionable ladies had stood upon their chairs to see Mrs. Langtry come into the room.
 In a shining top-hat, and skin-tight habit, she rode a chestnut thoroughbred of conspicuous action every evening in Rotten Row.
-Among her adorers were the Prince of Wales, (King Edward) and the present Earl of Lonsdale."
-Ribblesdale also remembered a story about Langtry and Lonsdale "paus[ing] at the railings in Rotten Row to talk to a man of her acquaintance.
+Among her adorers were the Prince of Wales, (King Edward) and the present Earl of Lonsdale.’
+Ribblesdale also remembered a story about Langtry and Lonsdale ‘paus[ing] at the railings in Rotten Row to talk to a man of her acquaintance.
 I do not know what she could have said to him, but after a brief exchange of words, Lord Lonsdale jumped off his horse, sprang over the railings, and with clenched fists hit Mrs. Langtry's admirer in the face.
 Upon this, a free fight ensued, and to the delight of the surprised spectators, Lord Lonsdale knocked his adversary down.'